-It's the digital paradox: communication is now more convenient, but staying up-to-date is becoming increasingly challenging.
+It's the digital paradox: team communication is now more convenient than ever thanks to messaging tools, virtual meeting platforms, and virtual workspaces, but staying up-to-date is becoming increasingly challenging.

 As I wrote in my viral piece, "Meeting Overload?
 Cut your week in half with this framework," meetings are to blame for much of our misery.